 Howard Collins

 Welshman Howard Collins is a legend of Kyokushin Karate.
-A phenomenal teacher, he was the first man to complete the 100-Man Kumite Challenge in the compulsory new format of a single day.
+A phenomenal teacher, he was the first man to complete the 100-Man Kumite Challenge in the new, single-day compulsory format.

-Howard Collins was born in Mountain Ash, situated 20 miles outside of Cardiff, Wales in 1949.
-His father had played rugby as an amateur for Wales.
+Howard Collins was born in Mountain Ash, situated 20 miles outside of Cardiff, Wales, in 1949.
+His father had played amateur rugby for Wales.
 He later played rugby professionally.
 He died when Howard was eight years old.

 Collins’ Karate journey began in 1964 when he began learning Kyokushin Karate at the Cardiff School of Budo.